accent/ServerlessBasicsWorkshop/README.md

 The workshop is divided into 3 parts (from the hardest to the easiest) - containers (Docker), functions and storage solutions.

+Our main journey will be done using CLIs.

 ### Containers